Tuesday, April 9, 2013

 I’ll be clear and say that cameras in this price range aren’t going to outperform mirrorless or DSLR cameras because they have a tiny sensor that makes compromises to quality.
 However, the higher end models (typically $399 and up) have come a LONG way to create results that can beat some older model digital SLR’s.
 Of course, the bigger the point and shoot, typically the better the quality, but it comes at the expense of size.

-Currently, my recommendation for the best camera in this class is the Fujifilm X20.
+Currently, my recommendation for the best camera in this class is the Fujifilm X30.
 It’s predecessor, the X10, was my 2011 point and shoot of the year, and the x10/x20 are what I use for my own personal vacations and family snapshots.
 While you aren’t going to freeze motion from your fast moving toddler in your family room at night, you can get some great shots under less challenging conditions.
-See the right hand column for a link to my articles including my x20 review.
+See the right hand column (or reviews page) for a link to my articles my latest camera reviews.
+My second runner up based purely on its burst mode performance would be the Canon G16, but I’ll admit that’s a bit of an old camera so I need to test some of the newer models.

 Mirrorless Cameras